dlumbrer/kbn_network/README.md

 ##Releases for Kibana 5 and 4

-Now this plugin is avalible for differents versions of Kibana, in [releases](https://github.com/dlumbrer/kbn_network/releases "Go to releases!") you can find the code and the binaries of the plugin to use in:
+Now this plugin is avalible for differents versions of Kibana, in [releases](https://github.com/dlumbrer/kbn_network/releases "Go to releases!") you can find the source code, ZIPs and TARs of the plugin to use in:
 * [Kibana 5.x] (https://github.com/dlumbrer/kbn_network/releases/tag/Kibana-5.x "Go to source")
 * [Kibana 4.x] (https://github.com/dlumbrer/kbn_network/releases/tag/Kibana-4.x "Go to source")